chatbot | 3 MIN READ

 We’re accustomed to slangs, abbreviations, short and casual language while typing.
 A human can definitely understand “Hw mch does this service cost?” but you may need to type a complete sentence while talking to a bot.
 That’ll take more time and I’m pretty sure you won’t like it and hence, the winner here is live chat.

-Well, we have reached a point where we can say it’s a tie!
 Live chats can be more personalized conversationally.
 However, if your live chat software isn’t capable of storing previous data of customer’s chat, the returning customers would have a new experience every time they initiate a new chat with you.

 Talking about chatbots, a smart chatbot can store previous chat data and assess it to continue further chats.